JrRepollo/TestRepo/README.txt

 Use the following command:  git clone https://github.com/JrRepollo/TestRepo

-Afterwards, the file is already available for testing
+Afterwards, a folder named TestRepo will be created inside the folder containing the robot file and the Readme

 TEST EXECUTION
 ===============